BYU-CSA/cyber-kickstart/Lesson 07 - OSINT Fun/README.md

 # Lesson 7 - OSINT Fun
 OSINT stands for Open Source INTelligence, which is a methodology for collecting, analyzing, and making decisions based on data accessible through publicly available sources.
 It gives us additional information for [social engineering pretext](https://www.csoonline.com/article/3546299/what-is-pretexting-definition-examples-and-prevention.html), pentesting vectors, and general problem solving.

+The common theory behidn OSINT is that everything available online has value and can be combined to create an aggregate sum of information.
+Learning how to identify what data is available, how it is available and how it can be used are three core tenets to leveraging OSINT.

 ## Common Tools
 * [OSINT Framework](https://osintframework.com/)
   * A collection of resources used in OSINT, sorted by category (usernames, emails, public records, etc.)